lugerlakes/lugerlakes/README.md

-### Hi there, Welcome to my GitHub Profile 👋
+### Hi there 👋
-I'm Fernando, with a Master's in Data Science.
-Passionate about pushing organizations towards a data-driven culture and fostering industry breakthroughs through data science and AI.

-- I'm interested in Data Projects.
+I'm Fernando, a Data Scientist with an MSc in Data Science and a background in Electronic Engineering and Signal Analysis.
+Passionate about harnessing the power of data to drive innovation and foster a data-driven culture within organizations.
+I specialize in developing impactful data projects that translate complex information into actionable insights.

-- Check out my Portfolio for all of my projects.
+Check out my Portfolio to explore my latest projects.

-- If you are interested in working together, feel free to drop me a line at fernando.lagos.alvarado at gmail dot com.
+If you're interested in collaborating, feel free to reach out at fernando.lagos.alvarado at gmail dot com.
+Let's build something amazing with data!